eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 ## Overview
 This repository is dedicated to managing the test procedures for the EUDI Wallet project.
-Both manual and automated functional (UI) tests are conducted, following the User Stories created by the Analysis team.
+Both manual and automated functional (UI) tests are conducted, following the agreed specifications in each Release.
 Any additional testing requests are evaluated on a case-by-case basis, and relevant tests are conducted accordingly.
 Following the instructions below, you can execute these tests locally and generate test results for further analysis and debugging.

 ## Requirements
 To run the automated tests, ensure your system meets the following requirements: